akhiltiwari13/CassiaFistula/README.md

 # Cassia_Fistula

 ## Introduction
-First things first, the project is named after a leaf, because of my love for a Herbarium book project that I once assisted my elder brother with, back in school.This projects is a collection & implementation of some common design patterns in C++ as I learn them from a Pluralsight course by Dimitri Nesteruk.I am using CMake as my build file generator so I could see how cmake handles library linking and include directory specifications.
-This readme guides you on..
+First things first, the project is named after a leaf, because of my fond memories of a Herbarium project that I once assisted my elder brother with, back in school.This projects is a collection & implementation of some common design patterns in C++ as I learn them.
+I am using CMake as my build file generator so I could see how cmake handles library linking and include directory specifications.
+The project is aimed at exploring various design techniques which means I may be cutting corners to understand an idea... so you may find classes being declared in .cpp files or a "using namespace std" or even a #include <bits/stdc++.h>, as I try to focus on what's important.This readme guides you on..

 1. Design pattern classifications, the idea remains same as the ones mentioned in the "Gang of Four".
 2. Any project related info (Build or Directory Structure) which the author deems worth mentioning.